 Are you thinking about bringing your favorite plant with you on your flight?
 Then you’re in the right place because in this article we’ll tell you everything you need to know about taking plants on planes – is it allowed, what are the differences between domestic and international flights, and how to secure your plants for flight.
 It’s crucial to learn this information if you plan on traveling with a plant, especially if you’re flying internationally.
 Let’s begin!

-According to the TSA (Transport Security Administration), it’s okay to bring plants on planes.
+According to the TSA (Transport Security Administration), you’re allowed to bring plants on planes.
 You can pack them safely inside checked luggage or hand luggage as long as they fit the airline size and weight restrictions, and the soil doesn’t contain too much liquid.
-The soil can be damp, but you can’t transport plants and saplings with the roots soaked in a water container.
+The soil can be damp, but you can’t transport plants and saplings as hand luggage with the roots soaked in a water container, due to the 3-1-1 rule for liquids.

-If you want to bring your plant on the plane, it will have to fit the carry-on size requirements, which, most commonly, are 22 x 14 x 9 inches.
-Plants that are larger than that will have to be checked-in because they won’t fit inside the overhead compartments.
+If you want to bring your plant as hand luggage, it will have to fit the carry-on size requirements, which, most commonly, are 22 x 14 x 9 inches.
+Plants larger than that will have to be checked in because they won’t fit inside the overhead compartments.
 Your best bet would be to pack your plant inside a hardside suitcase that has been checked in to avoid any damage.
 Checked bags are usually up to 32 inches in length, so you should be able to fit pretty large plants in there.

 Plants will have to be screened in the x-ray machine to pass through security.
 If you don’t want your plant to go through the x-ray machine, your best bet is to leave it at home because screening all of your items are mandatory.
 There are only several items that are allowed for manual inspection, like prescription medicine or baby food.

 Additionally, TSA controls only the U.S. airspace.
 If you’re flying internationally, you should also look at what other airline regulators say, as well as the airlines themselves.
 However, we looked around and didn’t find a single airline or airline regulator that has banned plants on planes, so you’re most likely good to go.
-The only institution with strict limitations for plants is the customs, so be sure to read the next two sections about traveling internationally vs. domestic.
+The only institution with strict limitations for plants is customs and immigration, so be sure to read the next two sections about traveling internationally vs. domestic.

 Bringing Plants on Domestic Flights

 Traveling with plants within the U.S. is usually pretty straightforward.
-There are few restrictions because on most flights you don’t even have to go through the customs.
-So if you’re traveling within the mainland U.S., you’re usually free to bring any plants onboard.
+If you’re traveling within the mainland U.S., you’re usually free to bring any plants onboard.
 But there still are a few restrictions when traveling domestically.

 Some plants require additional permits when traveling to specific states, like California, Arizona, and Florida.
 But as many people suggested, there are rarely any agricultural inspections in airports on domestic flights, so you’re usually good to go even if the Agricultural Department doesn’t allow bringing in specific plants into the state.
 That said, bringing pants to or from Hawaii, Puerto Rico, or the U.S. Virgin islands is much more restricted.
 Although they’re within the U.S., many plants or pests from there could have a negative environmental impact on the mainland.
 So if you’re bringing plants from any of these states, treat them as if you’re bringing plants on international flights.